transpiling/invisible-ts/README.md

 ### Use case

-It can be utilised if you just want try to use static types, if you have no intent to migrate on TypeScript (or FlowType) yet.
+It can be utilised if you just want try to use static types, if you have no intent to rewrite all your code on TypeScript (or FlowType) yet.

 ## Features